ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 In the `PluginRegistrar.setUp` method, we loop through this plugins property and register each plugin into our container according to the settings defined in the previous steps.

 This is the step in our node's lifecycle where the node's most essential functions are loaded: from the Public API to the P2P API to the blockchain itself.
 All plugins are booted up upon their inclusion in the container through the plugin registrar.
-To get a sense of the order in which these plugins are loaded, we can look at the file that's returned by the `__loadPlugins` method.
+To get a sense of the order in which these plugins are loaded, we can look at the object that's returned by `container.config.get("plugins")`.
 You can view the full source code [here](https://github.com/ArkEcosystem/core/blob/develop/packages/core/bin/config/devnet/plugins.js), but here's a snippet:

 ```js
 module.exports = {